-The premium cost will increase or decrease in accordance to the estimates made by the insurance company.
+Marine insurance premium cost increases or decreases in accordance with the estimates made by the insurance company.
 The premium is estimated on the basis of the following parameters:

-- Route, construction, and type of the vessel
+- The route, construction, and type of vessel

-- Destination to which your goods will travel
+- The destination to which your goods will travel

-- Any political risk, strike, riots, and civil commotion that could hamper the delivery of goods
+- Any political risk, strike, riots, or civil commotion that could hamper the delivery of goods

 - Historical Data of incidents with the insured and overall

 - Natural forces: While some natural disasters are permanent, some are seasonal.
 Some ports are also known for insufficient depth, absence of good anchorage and lack of protection against tides.

 - Construction and type of the vessel: The quality and fitness of the vessel play an important role.
 The underwriter would be keen to know about the vessel with respect to its owner, the material used in construction, the structural strength and its adaptability to carry different types of cargo, its age etc.

 - Nationality of the vessel: It is essential for the insurer to know this because it discloses the dependency that certain countries have on ocean trade.
 The nationality of the vessel also can show the skillfulness of the master and crew.
 Also, the marine insurance premium rates depend on the age of the vessel, risks covered and transit.